Images for illustrative purposes only

 What are the benefits of taking Cilest?

-Using Cilest provides women with protection against unwanted pregnancies, allowing them more freedom with both their daily lives and sex lives.
+Using Cilest provides women with protection against unwanted pregnancies, allowing them more freedom with both their daily and sex lives.
 Because of the hormones it contains, Cilest can also help to regulate a woman’s menstrual cycle, or stop symptoms altogether for those who suffer badly.

 When it comes to contraceptive pills, there are two different types; the combined pill and the progestogen-only pill (also known as POP).
 Cilest fits into the first category, which are popular among women as they are a reliable and reversible method of contraception, plus it doesn’t interrupt sex.
 Cilest can also make your periods regular, lighter and less painful